MJChku/Paths_to_OpenMP_in_the_Kernel_SC21/README.md

 | PIK | Process in kernel source |
 | CCK | Custom Compilation in kernel, source code on Nautilus side |

-## Even without going to each branch, we provide top-level make command that will compile different things.
+## Alternatively, even without going to each branch, we provide top-level make command that will compile different things.

 ## Fetch EPCC, NAS-NPB benchmark, and fetch RTK source code
 Run from the top directory